WasatchPhotonics/WasatchUSB/README.md

-WasatchUSB - USB cameras and devices from Wasatch Photonics
+WasatchUSB - USB device control from Wasatch Photonics

-This module is intended to provide the absolute bare-minimum, pure python communication with a StrokerARMUSB board.
-These tests include communication with a Phidgets relay device, to place the device in a known power state.
+This module is intended to provide the absolute bare-minimum, pure python communication with a wasatch photonics device board.

 Feature identification is supported through the scripts/featureid.py file.
 Run this program to dump the current configuration of any feature